The State Library's collection serves Kentucky's need to know by assuring equitable access to high quality library information resources and services.

-To obtain a library card, members of the general public must apply on site at the State Library.
+To obtain a library card, members of the general public must apply in person at the State Library.
 Kentucky state government employees may apply online.
-For additional information, please contact the State Library at 502.564.8309 or 800.928.7000 ext.
-342.

 The third statement in the Code of Ethics adopted by the American Library Association states, "We protect each user's right to privacy and confidentiality with respect to information sought or received, and resources consulted, borrowed, or acquired or transmitted.

 (1) The following public records are excluded from the application of KRS 61.870 to 61.884 and shall be subject to inspection only upon order of a court of competent jurisdiction. . .

 (a) Public records containing information of a personal nature where the public disclosure thereof would constitute a clearly unwarranted invasion of personal privacy."